Solaris Urbino 12

 Solaris Urbino 12 is a series of 12.0-metre low-floor buses from the Solaris Urbino series designed for public transport, produced since 1999 by the Polish company Solaris Bus & Coach in Bolechowo near Poznań in Poland.
-Since 2010 a hybrid version has been produced, with a purely electric version produced from 2013 onwards.
-It has a length of 12.0 metres, replacing the Neoplan N4016.
+Since 2010 a hybrid version has been produced, a purely electric version was introduced in 2013 and a hydrogen fuel powered version has been produced since 2020.
+It has a length of 12.0 metres.